suhock/php-dependency-injection/README.md

 This document uses a modified PHP syntax for conveying API information.

-#### Autowire a class
+#### Inject a class

 The container will construct classes by calling the class's constructor, automatically resolving any dependencies in the constructor's parameter list.

-If the class has any methods with an `Autowire` attribute, the container will call those methods, resolving and injecting any dependencies listed in the parameter list.
+If the class has any methods with an `Inject` attribute, the container will call those methods, resolving and injecting any dependencies listed in the parameter list.

 The optional `$mutator` callback allows additional configuration of the object after the container has initialized it.
 The callback must take an instance of the class as its first parameter.
-Additional parameters will be autowired.
+Additional parameters will be injected.

 ```php
 callable<TClass> Mutator(TClass $instance, [object|null ...]): void;